mfuery/astar-maze/README.md

 astar-maze
 ==========

-PHP 2D Maze Pathfinding using AStar algorithm
+Maze Pathfinding using AStar algorithm

 To Run:
 <pre>